How to Add DNS Records – SPF, DKIM, DMARC – and Configure POP3 and IMAP4 Mail Protocols

 Keys to determine nodes:

-• exists — testing the domain’s operability.
-It is important to remember that this test will also deliver positive results if addresses like 127.0.0.1 are used, which makes it a doubtful idea.
+exists Testing the domain’s operability.
+This test may deliver positive results even for addresses like 127.0.0.1, which makes it a doubtful method.

-• a — sets the rules for s specific domain by comparing the IP address of the sender with the IP address specified in the A-records of the domain.
+a Sets the rules for a specific domain by comparing the sender’s IP address with the one in the A-records of the domain.

-• include — using permitted nodes specified in SPF records of another domain.
+include Uses permitted nodes specified in SPF records of another domain.

-• redirect — this rule indicates that the SPF policy used for this domain is specified in another domain.
-In a way, it’s similar to “include” with ignoring records of the current domain.
+redirect This rule indicates that the SPF policy for this domain is specified in another domain, similar to “include” but ignoring the current domain’s records.

 The second level of protection when data is transmitted between mail servers is DKIM (DomainKeys Identified Mail).
 It helps to add a digital signature to all outgoing emails.
 The recipient uses this signature to verify incoming emails.